Scientific Committee for Oceanographic Research

 The Challenger Society is the UK affiliated body responsible for the UK’s subscription to the international Scientific Committee for Oceanographic Research (SCOR).

 SCOR (http://www.scor-int.org/) is the leading international non-governmental organization for the promotion and coordination of international oceanographic activities.
 SCOR does not fund research directly, but SCOR helps promote international cooperation in planning and conducting oceanographic research, and solving methodological and conceptual problems that hinder research.
 SCOR also promotes capacity building for marine scientists in developing countries and countries with economies in transition through special efforts to include such scientists in SCOR activities, travel grants, SCOR Visiting Scholars, and joint activities with other organizations.

-SCOR approves new working groups each year at its annual meeting.
-The number of proposals funded each year depends on both the results of the proposal review process and the availability of funding.
-In recent years, 1-3 proposals have been funded in any given year.
-SCOR is an organization that promotes science that comes from the “bottom up” from the ocean science community and working groups are an important vehicle to bring attention to the important ocean science issues identified by the global community of ocean scientists.
+SCOR also organises and funds a number of working groups to address discreet areas of ocean science requiring international co-ordination.
+Proposal for new working groups are considered once a year approves new working groups each year at its the annual SCOR meeting.
+The number of proposals funded each year depends on both the results of the proposal review process and the availability of funding, with 1-3 new proposals typical.
+SCOR is an organization that promotes science that comes from the “bottom up” from the ocean science community and working groups are an important vehicle to bring attention to the important ocean science issues identified by the global community of ocean scientists

 If you want to...